kzkymn/code_review_request_inspector/README.md

 [locale]
 language = Japanese  # Specify the language for providing code review feedback.
 Example: Japanese, English

+[ssl]
+verify = True  # Whether to verify the SSL certificate in requests.get().
+It should generally always be set to True.
 ```

 ### Running the Main Process